stitakis/ArchElekt/Problem Background/System Overview.md

 ### Discussion

-The current system clearly implement a monolotith style of architecture.
+The current system clearly implements a monolith style of architecture.
 Also, it is interesting to note that the architecture is not actually partitioned in technical layers but rather in domain.
-Even though mononlitics archistecture probably helped inn getting the system where it is now it seems at a stage where there is a need for greater decomposition and complexity outweigh the easiness of building, testing or deploying a monolith system.
-It seems clear that some of the problems mentionned such as the coupling of components making it hard to change or of the performance issue are due to the monolitich nature of the system.
+Even though mononlitics architecture probably helped in getting the system where it is now, it seems at a stage where there is a need for greater decomposition and complexity outweigh the easiness of building, testing or deploying a monolith system.
+It seems clear that some of the problems mentioned such as the coupling of components making it hard to change or of the performance issue are due to the monolitic nature of the system.

 ## Database Tables